Sheldons92/vsphere-rancher-k8s/readme.md

 * 2x NGINX Loadbalancer (1 For Rancher, 1 for Utility Cluster)
 * 3x RKE Nodes leveraging Embedded HA, forming a K8s Cluster
 * Installation of `Cert-Manager` and `Rancher`
-* 2x Downstream RKE Clusters with Monitoring Enabled (Prod & Utility)
+* 1x Downstream Rancher Provisioned Cluster with Monitoring Enabled (Utility)
 * Installs Longhorn in to Utility cluster for PVs
-* Installs ECK operator in to the Utility cluster
+* Installs ECK operator in to the Utility cluster - (To FIX)
-* Installs ElasticSearch & Kibana
+* Installs ElasticSearch & Kibana - (To FIX)

 # Prerequisites